-The year was 1961.
-Rock Hill was about to be placed on the national stage for the Civil Rights Movement.
-For the past year, freshman at Friendship College in Rock Hill were training for a peaceful sit-in to protest segregation.
+In January of 1961, Rock Hill was about to be placed on the national stage for the Civil Rights Movement.
+For the past year, students at Friendship College in Rock Hill were training for a peaceful sit-in to protest segregation under the leadership of CORE (Congress of Racial Equality) field organizer Thomas Gaither.

 *a special thanks to the Rock Hill Herald for many of the historic pictures inside the video*

-“The NAACP was doling out 100 dollar bills every time someone got arrested, that was a lot of money, so with this idea it was the reverse of that,” said Mr. Willie Mcleod.
+“The NAACP was doling out 100 dollar bills every time someone got arrested, that was a lot of money, so with this idea it was the reverse of that,” said Mr. Willie Mcleod in an interview with Visit York County in 2018.

-A group of 7 women, who were in the same class at Friendship College, marched alongside the Friendship 9 and continued to march in protest of their arrests.
+As news spread of the nine men being jailed, protesters would flock to Rock Hill.
+This SNCC article states that students were bussed in from Nashville even to support their arrests.
+A group of 7 women, who were in the same class at Friendship College, now known as the City Girls, marched alongside the Friendship 9 and continued to march in protest of their arrests.
 They did not participate in the sit-in because of the dangers of being arrested and jailed.

 Walk in the Footsteps of the Friendship 9 and City Girls: